-Alignment Trouble and the Experience of the Technician:
+Alignment Trouble and the Experience of the Technician or Mechanic:

-The last thing to mention is the experience and expertise of a technician.
+The last thing to mention is the experience and expertise of a technician or mechanic.

 If you went to an experienced technician, fortunately, you would have to wait for less time and get your work done earliest.